atgreen/s2i-confd/README.md

 What if the "config" files we generate are actually shell scripts?
 And what if, instead of triggering reloads of those config files, we executed these shell scripts?
-And what if those scripts were simple `curl` commands used to trigger automation in [Ansible Tower](https://www.ansible.com/products/tower) / [AWX](https://github.com/ansible/awx)?
+And what if those scripts were simple `curl` commands used to trigger automation in something like [Ansible Tower](https://www.ansible.com/products/tower) / [AWX](https://github.com/ansible/awx)?

 What we'd end up with is a very simple system to trigger the execution of Ansible job templates based on changes in a key/value store.
-Think of it as a webhook service for key/value stores.
+Think of it like a webhook service for key/value stores.

 Possible use cases include: